 Since American Express cards aren’t widely accepted, I tend to carry a Visa alongside it.
 Depending on the promo at the time, I pick up a CIBC intro or basic card with no annual fee.

-The TD Aeroplan Infinite Privilege card is arguably the best one out there for bouns points and perks.
-It’s hefty annual fee of $599 does seem like a lot but the value is there, trust me.
-The current offer gets you a whopping 105,000 Aeroplan points!
+The TD and AMEX Aeroplan Infinite Privilege cards are arguably the best ones out there for bonus points and perks.
+Its hefty annual fee of $599 does seem like a lot but the value is there, trust me.
+The current offer gets you a whopping 90,000 Aeroplan points!
 On top of that, you get access to Maple Leaf Lounges as well as a worldwide companion pass.
 If you are only going to hold one card, this is the one.

 CIBC Business Card